-Online treatment beneficial to heart disease patientsJune 12th, 2012 in Cardiology /
+Online treatment beneficial to heart disease patientsJune 12, 2012 in Medicine & Health / Cardiology

 Patients with vascular disease are at higher risk of suffering a further event or death.
 Treatment of vascular risk factors by nurse practitioners is proven to be very effective in reducing this risk although treatment goals are often not reached and it is costly and time-consuming.
 Previous studies did not show clear beneficial effects but this study looks at one year effect in a relatively large group of patients.